yoo7/ECS162_HW2/README.md

 # Other
 See the "How to Play" page (`./main/how-to-play.html`) to learn how each game works.

 This project is under the MIT license.
-To see the license is more detail, see the `LICENSE` file.
+To see the license is more detail, see the `LICENSE` file in the root directory.